cakephp/docs/en/intro/cakephp-folder-structure.rst

   is usually used to store translation messages, model descriptions and sometimes session information.
-- The *vendor* folder is where CakePHP and other application dependencies will be installed by Composer.
+- The *vendor* folder is where CakePHP and other application dependencies will be installed by `Composer <http://getcomposer.org>`_.
 Editing these files is not advised, as Composer will overwrite your changes next time you update.
 - The *webroot* directory is the public document root of your application.
 It contains all the files you want to be publically reachable.